waterwheel31/linux-server/README.md

 Followings are the instructions for accessing the web app on Amazon AWS (Lightsail)

-- IP address and SSH port for the server:  52.59.210.66
+- IP address and SSH port for the server:  54.93.241.240,  SSH port 2200
-- URL of the web application
+- URL of the web application:  54.93.241.240/app/
 - Installed software / third-party resources

+  - Apache2
+  - PostgreSQL

+  - flask
+  - sqlalchemy
+  - authlib
+  - google.oauth2
+  - googleapiclient
+  - oauth2client
+  - httplib2